alifwahid/alifwahid.github.io/_posts/2018-08-07-time-lost-time-done-time-wasted-and-time-killed.md

 severely flawed estimates of opportunity costs when making big decisions, as far as I see things nowadays.

-What about the tendency to see any time spent as a sunk cost?
-I think that is also clearly viewed through the lens of limiting losses with the potential for unlimited gains.
+What about the tendency to see any time spent as a non-negligible sunk cost?
+I think that picture is made clear by the lens of limiting losses with the potential for unlimited gains.
 Of course you cannot get back the time you've spent already.
 But as I mentioned earlier, time has a mysterious way of replenishing itself in the future.
 I think the lens of sunk cost distorts the picture of the real world in such a way that we don't take account of multiplying effects.
 Phrased another way: time gain can result from time spent due to unforeseen multipliers.

 Consider writers for example.
 Best selling authors never know whether their works will become best sellers or not.
 They just go ahead writing anyhow, at